 Zone Program Integrity Contractor (ZPIC)

-Zone Program Integrity Contractors (ZPICs) were created to perform program integrity functions in these zones for Medicare Parts A, B, Durable Medical Equipment Prosthetics, Orthotics, and Supplies, Home Health and Hospice and Medicare-Medicaid data matching.
+Safeguard Services and AdvanceMed are the contractors selected by CMS for Zone 1 and Zone 2 Zone Program Integrity Contractors (ZPICs).
+ZPICs were created to perform program integrity functions in these zones for Medicare Parts A, B, Durable Medical Equipment Prosthetics, Orthotics, and Supplies, Home Health and Hospice and Medicare-Medicaid data matching.
 Medicare Part C and D program integrity efforts are handled separately by one national contractor known as the Medicare Drug Integrity Contractor (MEDIC).
 The ZPICs and the MEDIC work under the direction of the Center for Program Integrity (CPI) in CMS.

 The primary goal of ZPICs is to investigate instances of suspected fraud, waste, and abuse.
 ZPICs develop investigations early, and in a timely manner, take immediate action to ensure that Medicare Trust Fund monies are not inappropriately paid.
 They also identify any improper payments that are to be recouped by the MAC.
 Actions that ZPICs take to detect and deter fraud, waste, and abuse in the Medicare Program include: